-I received my master's in mental health counseling from Antioch University, Seattle in 2013 after a 20-year career as a theatre and opera stage manager (which is astoundingly like being a therapist).
-In addition to supporting folks in identity exploration, I have specialized in working with trauma, especially folks with posttraumatic stress (PTSD) and personality diagnoses, and I have worked in crisis intervention with older adults in vulnerable situations.
+I received my master's in Mental Health Counseling in 2013 after a 20-year career as a theatre & opera stage manager (which is astoundingly like being a therapist).
+In addition to supporting folks in identity exploration, I have worked extensively with trauma survivors and in crisis-intervention with older adults in vulnerable situations.

 More Info About My Practice

 I work Sunday, Monday, Wednesday, & Thursdays.
 In addition to seeing clients in-person, I can see both California and Washington residents via telehealth.